keithrbennett/rexe/README.md

 ```
 -m, --input_mode MODE      Mode with which to handle input (i.e. what `self` will be in your code):
   -ml  line mode; each line is ingested as a separate string
   -me  enumerator mode
   -mb  big string mode; all lines combined into single multiline string
-                           -mn (default) no input mode; no special handling of input; self is not input
+  -mn  (default) no input mode; no special handling of input; self is an Object.new
 ```

 The first three are _filter_ modes; they make standard input available